 Eric Seiler, a founder of Friedman Kaplan and the firm's Managing Partner, is well known for his work in high-stakes complex commercial litigation, including in matters of first impression.
 He has a broad-based practice in federal and state courts which includes substantial, ongoing experience acting as lead counsel in significant jury and non-jury trials and arbitrations.
 His areas of focus include securities, complex contractual disputes, business torts, insurance, accountants' liability, antitrust, and employment litigation and arbitration.
 He also advises clients in connection with internal investigations.

-- Representation of two money-center banks in connection with a multibillion-dollar dispute with a third bank arising out of the acquisition of one of our clients by the other during the financial crisis.
+- Representation of Wells Fargo & Co. and Wachovia in connection with a multibillion-dollar dispute with Citigroup arising out of the acquisition of Wachovia by Wells Fargo during the financial crisis.

 - Ongoing representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.